orhanerece/nightassistant/README.md

   This is a powerful tool which calculates nightly statistics of the observation and sends required informations to report database.

   <img title="" src="https://github.com/orhanerece/nightassistant/blob/master/img/nightreportsummary.png" alt="nightreport.png" width="228">

+  Due to corporate concerns, source codes are not shared.
+Please contact orhan.erece@tubitak.gov.tr for more technical informations.